Members get a snapshot view of new Long Now content with easy access to all their member benefits.

 Mazzucato's work is focused on the economics of innovation; the role of the State in modern capitalism; finance and economic growth; and how to steer innovation in ‘mission oriented’ ways directed at the sustainable development goals.

 Economist Mariana Mazzucato: “I will argue that the way the word ‘value’ is used in modern economics has made it easier for value-extracting activities to masquerade as value-creating activities.
 And in the process rents (unearned income) gets confused with profits (earned income); inequality rises, and investment in the real economy falls.”
 Markets have always been shaped, Mazzucato notes.
-They can be reshaped now to better reflect and foster real value.
+They can be reshaped now to better reflect and foster real value—creating a more sustainable and inclusive economy.

-A professor in the Economics of Innovation and Public Value at University College London, Mariana Mazzucato is the author of The Value of Everything: Making and Taking in the Global Economy (02018) and of The Entrepreneurial State: Debunking Public vs. Private Sector Myths (02016).
+A professor in the Economics of Innovation and Public Value at University College London (UCL), where she founded and directs the Institute for Innovation and Public Purpose, Mariana Mazzucato is the author of The Value of Everything: making and taking in the global economy (2018) and of The Entrepreneurial State: Debunking Public vs. Private Sector Myths (2013).

 This Seminar will be streamed live.